Kharouk/anagram-time/README.md

 # Anagram Time!
 Losing at Scrabble?
 Wanting to change up your vocabulary?
-Check out this Anagram!
+Check out this Anagram Application!

 ## Deployed Here: